lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

  } yield (forecast)
 ```

-Monads representing error situations shortcut on error - once there is `None`, or `Left`, other functions
+Monadic types representing error situations shortcut on error - once there is `None`, or `Left`, the other rows
 in the
-sequence to not get called and the error value gets passed
+sequence will not get called and the error value gets passed
 directly to `yield`.

 Real applications include